samdcoder/samdcoder.github.io/_posts/2019-04-05-learning-go.md

 Obviously the comparison isn't completely fair as Go has been around just for a decade now and Java for a much more longer time.
 With new revisions, Java added features & keywords but it still gives us a rough idea about the gentle learning curve for Go.
 <hr>
 7) Goroutines make it possible to write non blocking code in synchronous manner.
 This is a huge advantage as you do not have to deal with things like callback, callback hell, etc which are available in programming languages like JavaScript.
 The Go runtime handles these things for you efficiently.
 Go being designed to be used internally at Google has managed to handle concurrency in a very efficient way.

+Link to Github Repository of some Go programs: <a href="https://github.com/samdcoder/Go-Programs"> Go Programs</a>